-Spending a lot of time each day in a chair put you at elevated risk of just any health issue you can think of.
-As a matter of fact, you should know that sitting more than 8 hours on a day has been related to increased risk of developing type 2 diabetes.
+Spending a lot of time each day in a chair puts us at elevated risk of just any health issue we can think of.
+As a matter of fact, we should know that sitting for more than 8 hours a day has been related to an increased risk of developing type 2 diabetes.

-In case you already have diabetes, you should bear in mind that prolonged sitting actually raises the likelihood of worsening sings or the development of heart disease.
+In case we already have this chronic condition, we should bear in mind that prolonged sitting actually raises the likelihood of worsening sings or the development of heart disease.

 According to recent studies, being sedentary, for example, spending too much time in front of the computer screen or TV or sitting at a desk all day long has been linked with many risk factors for metabolic syndrome and diabetes.